MarcelaCespedes/R_parallel_Example_on_HPC/README.md

 ncores <- getOption("mc.cores", 2L)
 ```

-**The method illustrated in this repository***, call the `mclapply()` function.
+**The method illustrated in this repository**, calls the `mclapply()` function.
 This uses the value in `MC_CORES` by default to determine how many cores to use, and parallelises the vector input across these cores.
 For example
 ```
 result=mclapply(a_vector, FUN = your_parallel_function)
 ```